 - This request to take an exam at a different location and date can be refused if the group is full at said location and on said date.
 In that case, the candidate can take the exam on the determined resit day in the same academic year in which the training programme was followed.
 The costs for this are stated on the ACC website, where the training programme information can be found.

 - If the exam has not been passed with a sufficient result, a resit can be taken.
-The candidate may sit the exam once.
+The candidate may resit the exam once.

-- If the exam standards are not met, the candidate will automatically be registered by the ACC for the resit that will take place on the already determined resit date for the training programme.
+- If the standards of the theoretical and/or practical exam are not met, the student will automatically be registered by the ACC for the re-examination which will take place on the set re-examination date of the training programme.